When cancer that first formed in the pancreas spreads to other parts of the body, doctors classify it as stage 4 pancreatic cancer.

-While surgery cannot cure stage 4 pancreatic cancer, certain procedures can alleviate symptoms.
-Examples of palliative surgeries include:
+While surgery cannot cure stage 4 pancreatic cancer, certain procedures can help relieve symptoms.
+Examples of these surgeries include:

 Bile duct stent or bypass

-When a tumor blocks a bile duct, a surgeon may use one of these methods to help restore the flow of bile.
+When a tumor is blocking a bile duct, a surgeon may use a stent or bypass to help restore the flow of bile.

-A bile duct bypass involves the surgeon connecting the duct to the small intestine so that the bile can flow around the blockage.
+A bypass involves the surgeon connecting the duct to the small intestine so that the bile can flow around the blockage.

-Or, the surgeon may insert a small tube, a stent, into the duct to keep it open and prevent a build-up of bile.
-A surgeon may eventually need to replace the stent if the tumor grows and blocks it.
+Alternately, the surgeon may insert a small tube, a stent, into the duct to keep it open and prevent a buildup of bile.
+They may eventually need to replace the stent if the tumor grows and blocks it.

 Gastric bypass surgery

-A tumor can prevent food from passing through the stomach and into the intestine.
+A tumor can prevent food from passing through the stomach and into the intestines.
 Doctors call this a gastric outlet obstruction.

-To avoid the blockage, a surgeon can often connect the stomach to the intestine in a different way.
+In response, a surgeon can often connect the stomach to the intestine in a different way, forming a bypass.

-To help a person cope with the emotional impact of a terminal cancer diagnosis, a doctor may also recommend:
+To help the person cope with the emotional effects of having terminal cancer, the doctor may also recommend:

 - sleep aids

-- seeing a therapist to work through emotions and gain coping skills
+- seeing a therapist to work through the emotions and learn coping skills

 - learning about pancreatic cancer and a stage 4 diagnosis

-- practicing relaxation techniques, such as meditation, creative therapies, and yoga
+- practicing relaxation techniques, if possible, such as meditation, creative therapies, and yoga

 - exercising, under a doctor’s guidance